On the Chromatic Thresholds of Hypergraphs: Results

-For a subfamily of the hypergraphs considered in Theorem~\ref{nearkchromatic} we determine the exact extremal hypergraph.
-For many hypergraphs $H$ (for example the Fano plane), at first only asymptotic extremal results were proved and later the precise structure of extremal hypergraphs was determined.
-We prove that if a mono near $r$-partite hypergraph $H$ has Tur\'{a}n density $r!/r^r$ and is stable with respect to $T_r(n)$, then its unique extremal hypergraph is the complete $r$-partite hypergraph.
-Similar phenomena occur for graphs; see Simonovits~\cite{sim}, where for critical graphs the Erd\H{o}s-Stone Theorem~\cite{rrl-erdos46} was sharpened.
+One interesting aspect of the chromatic threshold of graphs, first proved by \L{}uczak and Thomass\'{e}~\cite{cr-luczak10}, is that there exists graphs $G$ for which the chromatic threshold of the family of $G$-free graphs is zero while the Tur\'{a}n density of $G$ is non-zero.
+We show that a similar phenomenon occurs in hypergraphs; for a subfamily of the hypergraphs considered in Theorem~\ref{nearkchromatic} we in fact determine the exact extremal hypergraph (see Theorem~\ref{nearkextremal}).
+We prove that if a mono near $r$-partite hypergraph $H$ has Tur\'{a}n density $r!/r^r$ and is stable with respect to $T_r(n)$ (an example of such a graph is given in Theorem~\ref{cycleiscritical}), then its unique extremal hypergraph is the complete $r$-partite hypergraph.
+Similar results occur for graphs; see Simonovits~\cite{sim}, where for critical graphs the Erd\H{o}s-Stone Theorem~\cite{rrl-erdos46} was sharpened.